gitlabhq/omnibus-gitlab/doc/settings/database.md

   NOTE: **Note:**
   Connecting to PostgreSQL 12 (alongside with amending `postgresql['version'] = 12`) will currently break the [GitLab Backup/Restore](https://docs.gitlab.com/ee/raketasks/backup_restore.html) functionality unless the v12 client binaries are available on the file system.
 More on this topic can be found under [backup and restore a non-packaged database](#backup-and-restore-a-non-packaged-postgresql-database).
-  This problem with missing 12 client binaries is partially resolved in GitLab 13.3 where PostgreSQL 12 is shipped with Omnibus GitLab.
-This problem will be tackled in this epic: [Add support for PostgreSQL 12](https://gitlab.com/groups/gitlab-org/-/epics/2374).
+  This problem with missing 12 client binaries is partially resolved in GitLab 13.3 where PostgreSQL 12 is shipped with Omnibus GitLab, and it's being tackled in the [support for PostgreSQL 12](https://gitlab.com/groups/gitlab-org/-/epics/2374) epic.

-  NOTE: **Note:**
-  If configuring a version number whose binaries are unavailable on the file system, GitLab/Rails will use the default database's version binaries (default as per [GitLab and PostgreSQL version compatibility table](../package-information/postgresql_versions.md)).

 1. Reconfigure GitLab: